Updated: Jul 28

 I really did not expect to sell that much starting out, and it took me almost 6 months to make my first sale.
-I got lucky enough to find the right marketplace and platform for my type of artwork, which can take some artist years.
+I got lucky enough to find the right marketplace and platform for my type of artwork, which can take some artists years.

-I discovered that night sky, space paintings and northern lights paintings are really popular on Etsy and in general.
+I discovered that night sky, space paintings, and northern lights paintings are really popular on Etsy and in general.
 There also weren't many sellers producing the type of paintings in this area that I was.

 Above: My top selling print in my shop, “The Milky Way”.